alokmaurya22/extrabite-backend-2/API_USE_DOCS/6_BROWSE_API_DOCS.md

 #### Success Response (200 OK)

 The response will be an array of donation objects.
-The format is identical to the `DonationResponse` object.
+The format is identical to the `DonationResponse` object and includes the following additional fields:

+- `foodType`: `PRECOOKED` or `RAW`
+- `refrigerationAvailable`: boolean (only for PRECOOKED)
+- `timer`: boolean
+- `countdownTime`: number (seconds)

 ```json
 [